krobison10/krobison10/README.md

 <!-- Intro -->

-I am a Computer Science student at the University of Washington Tacoma and I will be graduating with a Bachelor of Science this coming Fall 2023.
+I am a Computer Science student at the University of Washington and I will be graduating with a Bachelor of Science in December 2023.

-I am extremely interested in full-stack web development.
-I recently deployed a job application and interview tracking app called [App.ly](https://github.com/krobison10/applyapp), it is still a work in progress, but it already possesses some nice features.

-Lately I have also been dedicating much of my time to machine learning.
-I'm especially interested in the area of deep learning and computer vision.
-I would love to expand into language models eventually as well.

-It is my dream to launch a tech startup someday, maybe one that has to do with AI?🤔

 <br>